H.R. 2555: Freedom of Association in Higher Education Act of 2025

 6

-The bill does not force schools to recognize any organization, and it still lets them take action for academic misconduct, nonacademic misconduct, or if an organization’s purpose poses "clear harm" to students or employees.
-But the school cannot base that action solely on the organization’s single-sex membership practice.
+The bill doesn't require colleges to recognize any organization, and it still lets them act on academic or nonacademic misconduct, or when a group's purpose poses "clear harm" to students or employees — provided the action isn't based solely on the single-sex membership practice.

 Who benefits from H.R.
 2555?

-They gain protection from a wide list of campus penalties, including suspension, loss of scholarships, denial of on-campus housing, blocked leadership roles, and withheld letters of recommendation, if the reason is solely their membership in a single-sex social organization.
+They'd be shielded from a long list of campus penalties — suspension, lost scholarships, denied housing, blocked leadership roles, withheld recommendation letters — when the reason is solely their membership in a single-sex group.

-They would be protected even before joining, because the bill covers the right to form or apply to join recognized or unrecognized organizations and bars colleges from coercing waivers as a condition of enrollment.
+Protection kicks in before membership, because the bill covers the right to form or apply to join recognized or unrecognized groups, and bars colleges from forcing waivers as a condition of enrollment.

-Independent off-campus clubs made up primarily of students or alumni could benefit because the statutory definition explicitly includes a single-sex private social club located off-campus.
+Independent clubs based off-campus but made up mostly of a school's students or alumni would be covered, because the bill's definition explicitly names off-campus private social clubs.

 Who is affected by H.R.
 2555?

-These schools would face new federal limits on discipline, housing decisions, scholarship access, recognition decisions, and recruitment rules involving single-sex social organizations under the new section 124.
+These schools would face new federal limits on how they handle discipline, housing, scholarships, recognition, and recruitment rules involving single-sex social organizations.

 Campus administrators and student affairs offices